jwensley2/AddictiontoGaming/puphpet/puppet/modules/postgresql/README.md

 ####`xlogdir`
 This setting can be used to override the default postgresql xlog directory.
 If not specified the module will use initdb's default path.

+####`logdir`
+This setting can be used to override the default postgresql log directory.
+If not specified the module will use initdb's default path.

 ####`user`
 This setting can be used to override the default postgresql super user and owner of postgresql related files in the file system.
 If not specified, the module will use the user name 'postgres'.